-Caroline Hoffer is a partner in the firm’s Real Estate, Municipal and Environmental group and has significant experience in all aspects of real estate law.
+Caroline Hoffer is a partner and former chair of the firm’s Real Estate, Municipal and Environmental group and has significant experience in all aspects of real estate law.
 Caroline represents commercial, industrial and non-profit clients in the acquisition, development, construction, sale and like kind exchanges of real estate.
 She also prepares and negotiates industrial, commercial and office building leases and ground leases.
 She works with clients, and partners with environmental law attorneys in the firm, to develop real estate projects involving environmental issues, including obtaining Act 2 Buyer Seller Agreements with the Pennsylvania Department of Environmental Protection.
 Caroline advises on the choice of entity for real estate ownership to determine the structure that best suits her clients’ needs, including limited partnerships and limited liability companies.
 Caroline also assists clients in evaluating financing options tailored to meet the scope and complexity of a particular project, including seller financing, bank financing, bonds, construction loans, mortgages and leasehold financing, and assists clients in applying for economic development grant opportunities through local, regional and state agencies and in complying with the terms of the various grant programs.

 In zoning and land use planning matters, Caroline has extensive experience representing national, regional and local clients before planning, zoning and municipal boards in Southeastern Pennsylvania to obtain land development approvals, subdivision approvals, special exceptions, variances and conditional use approvals, and other permits and approvals, and, when necessary, represents clients in the appeal of these decisions though the judicial process.
 In addition to commercial, industrial and residential owners and developers, Caroline actively represents non-profit entities including hospitals, colleges, retirement communities and churches, in land development projects.